notmartindale/fabric/README.md

 We believe that secure decentralized systems play an essential role in creating the trust necessary for a future society to rely on infrastructure that operates outside of their direct control.
-We believe that for such a society to exist, the default mode should be `local`, wherein the user is most empowered to effect change.
+We believe that for such a society to exist, the default mode should be `local`, wherein _*you*_, the user and the author, is most empowered to effect change.
+You have the power to publish your own content and right to benefit from its use.

 We believe in the power of the people to create better things in collaboration, and have ideas about general improvements to quality of life that derive from